EhsanDevv/alpaca-sma-trader/README.md

 The engine runs in two phases:

 **1. Historical bootstrap.** On startup it pulls recent 1-minute bars for `SPY` from Alpaca's Market Data v2 API (UTC, IEX feed) and seeds a rolling window with the most recent **170 closing prices**.
-This gives the moving averages enough history to be meaningful from the very first tick — no warm-up period where the bot trades blind.
+This gives the moving averages enough history to be meaningful from the very first tick.

 **2. Live polling loop.** Every 60 seconds the engine requests the latest quote, appends the new price to the rolling window, drops the oldest entry, and recomputes both moving averages: